dkoontz/teaforge/README.md

 You can install it locally using `./mvnw install`.

-To publish, push your changes then trigger the "Publish to GitHub Packages" workflow under GitHub Actions.
+To publish, push a tag starting with `v` such as `v1.0.3`, this will trigger a GitHub action that will publish the jar file as a release as well as adding the build to the GitHub Maven repository.

 *Note:* You will need to have the `GITHUB_TOKEN` environment variable set.